-The following table summarizes the underwriting discounts we will pay to the underwriters in connection with this offering.
+The following table summarizes the underwriting discounts and a structuring fee we will pay to the underwriters in connection with this offering.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional common units.
 The underwriting fee is the difference between the initial price to the public and the amount the underwriters pay to us for the common units.

 No Exercise Full Exercise

-Per unit \$ 1.37 \$ 1.37
+Per unit \$ \$

-Total \$ 12.330.000 \$ 14,179,500
+Total \$ \$

-The representatives of the underwriters have advised us that the underwriters propose to offer the common units directly to the public at the public offering price on the cover of this prospectus and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of \$0.83 per common unit.
-The underwriters may allow, and the selected dealers may re-allow, a discount from the concession not in excess of \$0.10 per common unit to other dealers.
+The representatives of the underwriters have advised us that the underwriters propose to offer the common units directly to the public at the public offering price on the cover of this prospectus and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of \$ per common unit.
+The underwriters may allow, and the selected dealers may re-allow, a discount from the concession not in excess of \$ per common unit to other dealers.
 After the offering, the representatives may change the offering price and other selling terms.

-We will pay Lehman Brothers Inc. and Citigroup Global Markets Inc. a structuring fee of \$725,625 (or \$834,469 if the underwriters exercise their option to purchase additional common units in full) for evaluation, analysis and structuring of our partnership.
+In addition, we will pay Lehman Brothers Inc. and Citigroup Global Markets Inc. a structuring fee of \$ (or \$ if the underwriters exercise their option to purchase additional common units in full) for evaluation, analysis and structuring of our partnership.